Robert Butler (artist): Early life

 Butler was named a Knight by a member of the Royal Family of Ethiopia, namely Prince Ermias Sahle Selassie.
 The Imperial Order of the Star of Honor of the Ethiopian Empire, the order to which Butler was inducted, was created to honor both domestic and foreign individuals who had given exemplary service to the Ethiopian Empire.

-Death
+Personal life

+Butler had nine children, five of whom became artists.

-Sometime in his 40s Butler was diagnosed with diabetes; a disease which eventually contributed to his death while living at a nursing home in Lakeland, Florida.
-Butler died on March 19, 2014, at the age of 70.
+Sometime in his 40s Butler was diagnosed with diabetes.

+Butler died at a nursing home in Lakeland, Florida on March 19, 2014, at the age of 70, due to complications from diabetes.